Samyyak/ETH-AVAX-1/README.md

 ## Getting Started

-This program contains straightforward functions and variables designed for mapping data, minting tokens, burning and trasnfering resources as necessary.Some special keywords like "event", "emit", require() , assert() and revert () are added as to make the code more functional.
+This program contains straightforward functions and variables designed for mapping data, submitting claims , approving and rejecting claims as required.Some special keywords like "event", "emit", require() , assert() and revert () are added as to make the code more functional.

 ### Executing program